A simple quantum model linked to a theory of decisions: A simple measurement or decision model

 This is all there is to the model.
 Note that the model may be associated with a concrete context, physically or otherwise.

+In agreement to what has been said before, a decision variable will be inaccessible if it is impossible for the actor to make the corresponding decision.
+The model again assumes a large inaccessible variable $\phi$ such that all accesible ones are functions of $\phi$.
+From this, also related maximally accessible variables may be defined.

-A symmetry version of the model may be defined by assuming that group actions, transitive and with a trivial isotropy group are defined on the maximally accessible conceptual variables, and that this group induces an invariant measure.
-In the spin component, qubit, case one can take the group actions as switching the two possible values, in the case of position or momentum one can use the translation group.
+In general, a symmetry version of the model may be defined by assuming that group actions, transitive and with a trivial isotropy group are defined on the maximally accessible conceptual variables, and that this group induces an invariant measure.

+For a variable taking a finite number of values, we can use the cyclic group.

 In Section 10 of [3] a general theory of a mind's limitation is described.
 This theory is particularly relevant during the process of making decisions.
 Theorem 2 in [3] says the following: Assume that the individual $B$ has two related maximally accessible variables $\theta$ and $\eta$ in his mind.
 Assume that the transformation $k$ of $\Omega_{\phi}$ belongs to a class $K$ which has a certain property relative to the function $\theta(\cdot)$ (permissibility; see below).
 In this situation $B$ can not have in mind any other maximally accessible variable which is related to $\theta$, but essentially different from $\eta$.
 This result is shown in [3] to be a consequence of what is called Theorem 1 and Theorem 2 in the next section.